Baker Mayfield Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Matchup vs. Baltimore

-- In seven matchups against the Ravens, Mayfield averaged 290.1 passing yards per game, 60.6 yards above his over/under for Sunday.
+- Mayfield averaged 290.1 passing yards per game in seven matchups against the Ravens, 60.6 yards more than his over/under for Sunday.

-- Mayfield threw a touchdown pass in each of those contests against the Ravens, with multiple TD passes in three games.
+- Mayfield threw a touchdown pass in all of those outings against the Ravens, while throwing multiple TDs three times.

-- This week Mayfield will face the NFL's worst pass defense (287.5 yards allowed per game).
+- The Ravens have the NFL's worst pass defense this season, allowing 287.5 yards per game through the air.

-- With 19 passing TDs conceded this year, the Ravens defense is ranked 15th in the league.
+- At 1.6 passing TDs allowed per game, the Ravens defense is ranked 15th in the league.

 Recent Performances